a16z-infra/reading-list/README.md

-This is the content behind the a16z infra reading list at https://a16z-infra.github.io/reading-list
+This is the content behind the a16z infra reading list at https://potential-robot-n2lnnnw.pages.github.io/ [TODO replace me with public url]

 The list is built using Jekyll, a static site generator that's integrated into GitHub Pages.
 The book & author entries are stored as individual markdown files in the `_entries/` directory.
 Jekyll automatically compiles the new list whenever an update is pushed to the `main` branch.